scottclowe/scottclowe.github.io/_posts/2016-02-28-setting-colour-schemes-in-matlab.md

 ## Conclusion

+To try out *MATLAB Schemer* head over to our [MATLAB FileExchange][fex] download page.
-Hopefully you find this utility for managing colour schemes for MATLAB useful and comprehensive.
+Hopefully you'll find this utility for managing colour schemes for MATLAB useful and comprehensive.

-If this tool improves your MATLAB experience and you're interested in donating to the project, you can [send a small weekly donation with Gratipay][gratipay] or [put a bounty on an issue][bountysource] to encourage further development.
+If it improves your MATLAB experience and you're interested in donating to the project, you can [send a small weekly donation with Gratipay][gratipay] or [put a bounty on an issue][bountysource] to encourage further development.

 If you find any problems with it, please open an issue on the [GitHub repository][matlab-schemer].